evgenygr/CLIP_model_research/README.md

 need to assign a numeric ratings to photos.

 Photos can be rated taking into account its human-understandable content (semantics), jpeg compression quality, color spectrum.
-Perhaps, there are characteristics of a photo, but most probably all of them may be assessed with some traditional numeric methods (like, by means of Fourier transform or SVD), which is less challenging.
+Perhaps, there are other characteristics of a photo, but most probably all of them may be assessed with some traditional numeric methods (like, by means of Fourier transform or SVD), which is less challenging.
 In contrast, the assessment of semantics is at the cutting edge of today's Computer vision technology - it is the most challenging sub-task.